The best soft play London locations 2023

 8. WACKY WAREHOUSE, Kiss me Hardy, Colliers Wood

 Like Gambado, Wacky Warehouse is a large soft play unit, which is why you have to venture to the edge of London to enjoy the vast space.
 This soft play London is toward Wimbledon but offers a lot for the entry fee (£5 kids, £3.75 under-4s).
-A huge climbing structure, slides, ball pools, tunnels and a seperate area for babies.
+A huge climbing structure, slides, ball pools, tunnels and a separate area for babies.
 The best news is, the kids area is connected to a pub so adults can take up a table and have some pub grub while the kids play.
+Best soft play London

 9. ABC studio, Forest Hill

 This is a local favourite in Forest Hill, a boutique soft play that was started by a local mum, frustrated there wasn’t more on offer for little ones in the area.
 The business has now expanded into a nursery but there are still stay and play sessions for non-nursery children.
 It’s teeny tiny and hidden away on a side street, so bookings are definitely recommended.
 There is both an outdoor and indoor area with toys, bikes and scooters to play with, but the main draw is the entire basement floor, which is taken over by a room-sized ball pool.
 The stuff of mini dreams!